 I find the 60cm / 24 inch and the 80cm / 32 inch length circular needles the most versatile.
 If you are knitting in the round it is amazing how many stitches you can comfortably fit on the needle.
 The problem is if your needle is too long requiring the knitting to be stretched, this distorts the knitting and makes it hard to move the stitches around the needle.

-If you have 2 circular needles you can do circular knitting of any size which means you don't need to resort to double pointed needles even for knitting socks.
-I even knit i-cord on circular needles, it's a little slower than on shorter double pointed needles but I can't see the point of buying double pointed needles just for the rare occasions when I want to make an i-cord.
+I have even been known to knit i-cord on circular needles, it's a little slower than on shorter double pointed needles but I can't see the point of buying double pointed needles just for the rare occasions when I want to make an i-cord.

 Admittedly they're not quite as pretty to look at as some of the beautiful straight knitting needles that are available.
 While I use mainly nickel plated needles, I do have real affection for the look and feel of wooden needles.
-Knitting with 4 or 5 double pointed needles also looks far more impressive than the simpler option of using 2 circular needles.
-But, if your vanity can bear it then circular knitting needles are the way to go.
+Most of my double pointed sock knitting needles are wood or bamboo.

 Sadly many knitting shops in the UK stock the most horrible knitting needles!
 You will enjoy knitting far more with a nice set of needles.
-The poor quality need at the top of the photo was actually more expensive than the high quality Addi turbo needle shown at the bottom.

 I've already confessed my love of Addi turbo and KnitPicks circular knitting needles, but if you want straight needles then there is plenty to choose from.
-If you knit tightly go for a very smooth material such as aluminium.

-Point Styles
+5. Point Styles

 If you tend to help the stitches off your needle by pushing on the point of the left needle then look for blunt ended needles.